All Episodes

 Do you think it possible that some of this technology has been known to some people at other times in the world's history?

-I think it's highly probable.
+I think highly probable.

-Now, I do believe in other races in space, because it's only logical because of the number of stars and planetary systems.
+Now, I do believe in other races in space because it's only logical because of the number of stars and planetary systems.

 What if there's some kind of intervention here where they had equipment to help at that time period?